superlinked/VectorHub/docs/articles/research-agent.md

-# Simplifying Complex Research with AI
+# Learn how to build an AI agent for Research Paper Retrieval, Search, and Summarization

 Keeping up-to-date with the vast number of research papers published regularly can be challenging and time-consuming.
-An AI assistant capable of efficiently locating relevant research, summarizing key insights, and answering specific questions from these papers could significantly streamline this process.
+An agentic AI assistant workflow capable of efficiently locating relevant research, summarizing key insights, and answering specific questions from these papers could significantly streamline this process.

 ## Where to start building a research assistant system ?